 - For over 60 years, Pitaloosie Saila has contributed to the Cape Dorset print collections.

-- Twenty-eight emerging to established Indigenous artists working in a variety of media who consider the political undercurrents of Canadian society.
+- Twenty-nine emerging to established Indigenous artists working in a variety of media who consider the political undercurrents of Canadian society.

 - Wednesday, September 28, 2016 to Saturday, September 28, 2019

 - In 2016 the Assiniboine Park Conservancy and Winnipeg Art Gallery inaugurated an exciting three-year partnership that will enhance community art appreciation and audience access to the work of living and historical Canadian artists.